Posted on August 13th, 2016 - Fiona

 Welcome to Country Kids from Coombe Mill

-Country Kids is the original outdoor family fun linky with a simple objective for healthy kids of mind and body:
+Country Kids from Coombe Mill is the original outdoor family fun linky designed to:

 “Encourage family fun outdoors, in an age where technology and screens are such a draw to a sedentary indoor life”